Hungary court allows far-right rally before Jewish congress

 Jobbik became the third largest party in parliament in 2010 after vilifying the Roma minority in its campaign platform and attracting voters frustrated by a deepening economic crisis.

-Gyongyosi later apologised for his call for a Jewish list but did not resign.
-On Sunday, the chairman of a Hungarian anti-racism group was attacked by far-right football fans at a game after he confronted people chanting Nazi slogans.
+Gyongyosi later apologized for his call for a Jewish list but did not resign.
+On Sunday, the chairman of a Hungarian anti-racism group was attacked by far-right soccer fans at a game after he confronted people chanting Nazi slogans.

 The demonstration titled "Remembering the victims of Bolshevism and Zionism" is due to be held from 0800 GMT on Saturday.